Book Review: Express Diesel Trains by George Woods

 Credit: RailAdvent

-For many years the former Western Region was the exclusive preserve of Class 180s, but as seen below they were later used on and Northern services.
+For many years the former Western Region was the exclusive preserve of Class 180s, but as seen below they were later used on East Coast Main Line and services.
 An immediate difference in appearance to the Class 43s is the split windscreen.
 As in the previous example, the use of three photos per page format does not enhance their clarity.

 Express Diesel Trains 90-91